nation3/law/Constitution.linked.md

 The DAO shall create Specialized Nested Courts as deemed needed.
 Parties participating in cases submitted to Nested  Courts shall be able to appeal the ruling as many times as needed and take the case to the Supreme Court.

 ### Appeal
-Parties of a Nation3 Jurisdiction Agreement might appeal the outcome ruled by the Supreme Court, after which the DAO shall intervene, review all evidence (which shall be made public) and veto such outcome if it's ruled as wrong by the DAO.
+Parties of a Nation3 Jurisdiction Agreement might appeal the outcome ruled by the Supreme Court, after which the DAO shall intervene, review all evidence needed (which shall be made public) and veto such outcome if it's ruled as wrong by the DAO.
 If vetoed, the Supreme Court shall put forward a new outcome.

 ## Legislature
 The Legislative power shall be vested in the Citizens through the DAO.